 Let us first try to understand what is RoHS and why is it considered to be important.
 RoHS initially stands for Restriction of Hazardous Substances.
 It is also known as the Directive 2002/95/EC.
-It originates directly from the European Union and is framed solely to restrict the application of some hazardous and dangerous that are found in most electrical and electronic products.
+It originates directly from the European Union and is framed solely to restrict the application of some hazardous and dangerous that is found in most electrical and electronic products.
 The RoHS testing is considered to be important because some restricted materials about which this article has mentioned below are hazardous to the environment.
 They are mostly known to pollute landfills badly and they are even considered dangerous in regard to the occupational exposure happening around manufacturing and disposal.
 The RoHS Compliance Testing is now considered to be one of the most important standard procedure for mainly big or budding manufacturers, sellers, distributors as well as also the recyclers of electrical and electronic components.
 It even includes the equipment sold as well as used in the European Union.

 The EU RoHS Directives are set up basically to restrict or limit the use of dangerous and hazardous substances primarily in all the electrical and electronic materials.
 They also include medical devices as well as control and monitoring equipment.
 This directive also acts as a safeguard by providing substitution and safer/ preserved alternatives.
-This directive is designed to be applied to the equipment which operate or function from as much as up to 1000 VAC and 1500 VAC.
-It also contains in a series of eleven sections which comprises of electric bulbs, household luminaries, medical devices and control and monitoring equipment.
+This directive is designed to be applied to the equipment which operates or function from as much as up to 1000 VAC and 1500 VAC.
+It also contains a series of eleven sections which comprises electric bulbs, household luminaries, medical devices and control and monitoring equipment.

-Hence there are some laboratories set up which helps in assisting the customers make sure about the RoHS compliance.
+Hence there are some laboratories set up which helps in assisting the customers to make sure about the RoHS compliance.
 They specialize in carrying out quick, trustworthy and reliable RoHS testing.
-On top of that, they also analyze the component materials so that the different varied levels of the restricted substances are verified.
+On top of that, they also analyze the component materials so that the different varying levels of the restricted substances are verified.
 Most of these laboratories are equipped with technologies to test RoHS in case of lead, mercury, and cadmium as well as hexavalent chromium.
 They also have the responsibility to try and determine whether the total quantity of Bromine is less as compared to the highest limit for the compound which is the richest in Bromine or vice versa.
 Hence, it helps to determine whether the material meets RoHS requirements or not.

 Some of the capabilities of laboratories doing RoHS Compliance Testing are